Skip to content

 It is difficult but possible if there is a risk of flight or, above all, risk of destruction of evidence (shredding documents or erasing hard drives).
 In economic crimes, the most common measures are real bails and preventive seizures.

 Ordinary audit usually does not detect sophisticated fraud.
-For a criminal process, we need a specific 'Forensic Audit', focused on detecting the illicit and tracing the flow of diverted money.
+For criminal proceedings, we need a specific 'Forensic Audit', focused on detecting the illicit and tracing the flow of diverted money.

 It is the commercial route to claim compensation from the administrator.
 It can run parallel to the criminal route.
 Often, the criminal complaint is used strategically to force a clearly advantageous negotiation in the partner's exit.